Guide

 A club set on growth

-Jay joined Bedford Park Rangers as an enthusiastic parent five years ago.
-At the time, there were just twelve teams – but the club grew rapidly.
+Jay joined Bedford Park Rangers as an enthusiastic parent.
+At the time, there were just 12 teams, but the club grew rapidly – so rapidly that committee members often found themselves wearing multiple hats: coach, treasurer, and welfare officer.

 “The key thing that stood out to me at that point was the financial aspect of running a small club,” Jay recalls.
 “Ultimately, you’re dealing with public money.
 So you’ve got to be diligent about it.”

-Fast forward to the end of last season, and the club was home to 23 teams.
+Fast forward to now, and the club is home to 35 teams.
 This growth was also reflected in the workload.
-The more games played, the more admin to deal with.
+The more games that were played, the more admin there was to deal with.

 “Throughout the process, one thing we were really mindful of was processing data and money,” Jay explains.
 “Back in the day, you’d have a paper sign-in sheet and you’d collect physical cheques or cash.
 That’s a lot of pressure for the person collecting it.”